tomsterBG/tomsterbg.github.io/_posts/2025-08-27-how-to-contribute-to-godot.md

 And a playlist by Mohsen Zare on GDExtension: <https://www.youtube.com/playlist?list=PLhixpuPeRv9aDdsZbhTpsXguYRvMgyVQ->

 Mohsen's channel is, by far, one of the better ones when it comes to actually showing you how to do it.
 Not because of the quality, but because he actually does it and explains things while showing them.
-I personally believe that video tutorials are way better if the person just gives up on explaining things they can't explain, and show them instead.
+I personally believe that video tutorials are way better if the person just gives up on explaining things they can't explain, and shows them instead.
 Showing can be worth 1000 words.

+---

 Let's list each way in which you can contribute, from simplest to more complex: